Zamiell/isaac-achievement-randomizer/docs/about.md

 ### What is the latest version?

 The latest version can always be found [on the Steam Workshop change notes page](https://steamcommunity.com/sharedfiles/filedetails/changelog/3050399093).

+### How do I contact the developers, report a bug, or chat with other people about the mod?

+The main hub of communication for the mod is the "#randomizer" channels in the [Isaac Streaking Discord server](https://discord.gg/GwhUeQjHTF).
+(Discord is a voice and text chat application that allows anyone to create a hosted server.
+We use one such server as the primary hub of communication for Isaac streaking.)

 ### How do I backup/restore/edit my randomizer save file?